pgbackrest/pgbackrest/src/command/verify/process-verify-info.md

 ## Requirement 6.
 Verify whether a backup is consistent, valid and can be played through PITR

+CSHANG TO CONSIDER:
+1) What if the backup is not in the backup.info file after we have completed verifying the backup files?
+The backup might be good, but it may not be restored unless in the backup.info, right?
+Also, it may have also just been expired out from under us - but in either case, should we indicate it is not in the backup.info and may not be restore-able?
+2) We are skipping verifying what we believe to be the current backup (only a copy and was the newest backup on disk) so at the end, if it complete, we won't know and also if a dependent backup was invalid, we should probably still indicate the "current" backup is invalid even though we did not check it's files.
+BUT maybe not - since we didn't check the files, we're not really sure if the file that was a problem in the prior backup was referenced by the current backup - so should probably just report the backup as verification skipped....

 Check each backup, using the following definitions:

 - Consistent - no gaps (missing or invalid) in the WAL from the backup start to backup end for a single backup (not backup set)